-As we continue this extended time of social distancing at home, many of us are looking for special things to do that bring some magic to our days.
-We’re excited that Disney is creating lots of ways to bring magic into your days at home with #DisneyMagicalMoments.
-We’ve already shared some posts such as the Imagineering in a Box, learning how to draw the true original Mickey Mouse, learning about the amazing animals at Disney’s Animal Kingdom, a virtual view of the all-new “Magic Happens” parade at Disneyland, and free Disney content to enjoy.
+Disney has created lots of ways to bring magic into your home with #DisneyMagicalMoments.
+We’ve already shared some posts such as the Imagineering in a Box, learning how to draw the true original Mickey Mouse, learning about the amazing animals at Disney’s Animal Kingdom, a virtual viewing of the all-new “Magic Happens” parade at Disneyland, and free Disney content to enjoy.
 Now Disney has shared a virtual tour of Walt Disney Imagineering.
 Catch all the details below!

 Here are all the details from Disney Cast Member Kevin Rafferty, Jr.:

 Walt Disney Imagineering is known for making the impossible possible.
 That’s why—despite our offices being closed—we are opening up our headquarters virtually for a tour.

 Tours of Walt Disney Imagineering are rare.
 So rare, in fact, we are excited to bring you this video series to show you some of the unique spaces where innovation and storytelling combine to bring Disney stories, characters, and worlds to life.